HLCaptain/planty/CONTRIBUTING.md

 # Contributing to Planty

+If you are not sure about something, feel free to ask in the discussion of the issue.
+We are happy to help!

 ## How to contribute

 0. Check for already existing issues if you have a feature request.